Right to exist: North Korea

 In the context of South Korea's and the United States non-recognition of the North Korean state and what the North views as a 'hostile policy' pursued by the United States, the North's government frequently accuses the United States of denying the 'right of existence' of North Korea.
 For instance, a 2017 Foreign Ministry statement declared, "The DPRK will redouble the efforts to increase its strength to safeguard the country's sovereignty and right to existence."
-North Korea itself does not recognise the right of existence of the Republic of Korea in the south.

 Ukraine

 During the Russo-Ukrainian War, Russian government officials have denied Ukraine's right to exist.
 A few months before the 2022 Russian invasion of Ukraine, Russian president Vladimir Putin published an essay "On the Historical Unity of Russians and Ukrainians", in which he claimed there is "no historical basis" for the "idea of Ukrainian people as a nation separate from the Russians".

-According to RBK Daily, the essay is required reading for the Russian military.
+RBK Daily wrote in 2021 that the essay was required reading for the Russian military.
 Former president Petro Poroshenko compared the essay to Hitler's Sudetenland speech.

 Thirty-five legal and genocide experts said the essay laid "the groundwork for incitement to genocide" by "denying the existence" of Ukrainians as a people.
 In 2024, Putin called Ukraine "an artificial state".

-Dmitry Medvedev, deputy chairman of the Security Council of Russia and former Russian president, commented that Putin outlined "why Ukraine did not exist, does not exist, and will not exist".
-He said that Ukraine should not exist in any form and that Russia will continue to wage war against any independent Ukrainian state.
+Dmitry Medvedev, deputy chairman of the Security Council of Russia and ex-President of Russia (2008-2012), commented that Putin outlined "why Ukraine did not exist, does not exist, and will not exist".

+He said in 2024 that Ukraine should not exist in any form and that Russia will continue to wage war against any independent Ukrainian state.